Guidelines for Authors

 3. Strategies for Success (Two types of manuscripts will be accepted)

-a.
-Scholarship section (Peer Reviewed) 2,000-word limit (shorter manuscripts preferred).
+- Scholarship section (Peer Reviewed) 2,000-word limit.
 The same guidelines as presented in Category 1 Scholarship section will be used except for the word limit. ($45 review fee required.)

 4. Reviews of New Books (Not Peer Reviewed) 500-word limit.
 Books should relate to family and consumer sciences and should be recent titles.
 Their primary intent should not be course texts.
 (No review fee required.)